Duhfined/smart-air-quality/Journal/week01.md

 # Next Steps
 - Find a workaround to let the SSD1306 automatically boot up after a brownout or have a proper connection.
+- Add an uptime monitor on the oled.